ibm-cloud-docs/watson-assistant/conref.md

 # Content references for watson-assistant
 {: #watson-assistant-conref}

-This documentation is for the new IBM Watson Assistant experience, now in beta.
+This documentation is for the **new IBM Watson Assistant** experience.
 To see the documentation for the classic Watson Assistant, please go [here](https://cloud.ibm.com/docs/assistant){: external}.
 {: important}
 {: #classiclink}